wmolter/gunbridge/README.md

 ## Singleplayer Instructions

 To run the game on a Mac, run the command "./gzdoom doom2.wad -file shots.wad".
-To run the game on windows, run the command "gzdoom.exe doom2.wad -file shots.wad".
+To run the game on windows, run the command "gzdoom.exe doom2.wad -file shots.wad -deathmatch -warp 01".

 ## Multiplayer Instructions